soligen2010/dspmeterv1/README.md

 I aligned the frequency of signal peaks on the main screen vs. the DSP/CW Decode screen vs. the display in FLDigi (there was a mis-match).
 They all now agree on the frequency of the peak.
 As a result of this change, each line in the FFT is now
 50 Hz wide (was previously ~47) and the FFT frequency range now is 50 - 3200 Hz (previously stopped at 3000 Hz).

-Changes to the Nextion UI are needed ti see accurate numbers.
+Changes to the Nextion UI are needed to see accurate numbers.
 The WC8C UI files have this change.
 To update a different Nextion UI (assuming it shared the same original code base as the WC8C UI) make the changes below.
 Commented lines are the old, uncommented are new.

 In screen px in Timer tm1
 ```